Ricciarda Malaspina: Conflict with her son Giulio, death and legacy

 When the couple's eldest son Giulio came of age, it was he that extorted the lordship from Ricciarda in 1546, by force of arms, threats and entreaties and, finally, with a purchase contract whose terms were far beyond his means, but she took back the reins on 27 June 1547 when he proved unable to fully honour the debt arising from the contract.
 He was soon implicated in a pro-France conspiracy, was arrested in Pontremoli on 22 January 1548, and was beheaded for treason in Milan on 18 May, by imperial decision.
 Ricciarda made attempts to save her son from death, although it is difficult to establish whether she really did her utmost.
 In a letter written from Rome on 2 February 1548, in particular, she directly entreated pardon of Charles V, but in vain.

 The beheading of her son was soon followed by the death of her husband, on 14 March 1549.
 Writing to her sister Taddea, Ricciarda expressed herself with words that are, according to Calonaci, 'emblematic of her character':

 "My dear sister, you ought to have learned about Sir Lorenzo's death from other letters of mine.
 Know that, had anybody told me I would be saddened by it, I'd have spat in their face.
 Yet, let me assure you that it grieved me."

 Ricciarda Malaspina continued to reign over Massa until her death in 1553.
 She was succeeded by her younger son Alberico, officially held to be legitimate but most probably the son of Cardinal Innocenzo Cybo, Ricciarda's brother-in-law and her long-time lover en titre and mentor.
 In her will she imposed on her successors the obligatory clause that they should bear her family surname Malaspina alongside their paternal one Cybo, thus giving rise to the new House of Cybo-Malaspina, who would hold Massa and Carrara until 1790 (or 1829 if the Este daughter of the last Cybo-Malaspina duchess is also taken into account).

-Ricciarda was a strong and stubborn woman ahead of her time, pleasure-loving and of easy virtue but also proud of her own prerogatives and determined to defend them at all costs even against her male family members who strived to trample on them.
-It was thanks to the results achieved during her tragic life that the states of Massa and Carrara were eventually governed, in their last hundred years of autonomous existence, by three illustrious duchesses : Ricciarda Gonzaga, as regent (1731 to 1744), and, as legitimate rulers, her daughter Maria Teresa Cybo-Malaspina (1731 to 1790) and the latter's daughter Maria Beatrice Ricciarda d'Este (1790 to 1829), who were entitled to reign despite their being women only because they descended from marquise Ricciarda Malaspina.